repengine/cryptofarm/docs/protocols/zksync.md

 - `amount_in` (int): Amount of token_in to swap (in Wei or smallest unit)
 - `slippage_percent` (float, optional): Allowed slippage percentage (default: 0.5%)
 - `deadline_seconds` (int, optional): Transaction deadline in seconds from now (default: 1800)
+- `dex` (str, optional): DEX to use - "auto" for best quote selection, "syncswap", "mute", or "spacefi" for manual selection (default: "auto")

 **Returns:**
 - `str`: Transaction hash of the swap operation